joydeepchowdhury/deploymentproblem_baseurlchanged/content/about.md

 ---
-date: '2021-12-06'
+date: '2021-12-09'
 title: About
 ---

-This site is for testing deployment issues in Netlify and Github Pages.
+This site is for testing deployment issues in Github Pages.